 This standardized UMUX Lite survey template uses a 5-point scale to rate various aspects of user experience with your website or product, including ease of use, usefulness, and satisfaction.

-Consisting of concise and easy-to-answer questions, this survey will give you a good idea of what's working and what's not, so you can make the necessary tweaks and changes to make your users happier.
+The UMUX Lite consists of concise and easy-to-answer survey questions.
+It will give you a good idea of what's working and what's not so you can make the necessary tweaks and changes to make your users happier.

 To interpret the results, start by calculating the average score for each statement.
 For instance, if 10 participants responded to the survey and rated a statement with scores of 4, 4, 5, 3, 5, 4, 5, 3, 4, and 5, then the average score would be 4.2.